 Startup recruiting is hard.
 The challenge is twofold: finding incredible talent and then making them want to join your team.

-I’ve been doing the impossible task of hiring way above my "talent class" for over a decade.
+I’ve been doing the impossible task of hiring way above my "talent class" for over a decade, and it's one of the reasons why we could succeed with our sales platform in the hyper-competitive CRM space, where we're up against competitors with multi-billion dollar budgets.
 And here’s what I’ve learned about startup recruiting.

 Don't ask amazing people to make a life-changing decision like coming to work for your company right away.
 That's a giant leap.
 It's too easy to reject that.